-I am Michael Josem, a long-time resident of the Isle of Man, and registered on the Isle of Man Register of Controllers and Processors under registration R002662.
-I am the Liberal Vannin candidate for Douglas East in the 2021 Isle of Man general election.
+I am Michael Josem, a long-time resident of the Isle of Man.
+I was the Liberal Vannin candidate for Douglas East in the 2021 Isle of Man general election, and formerly registered on the Isle of Man Register of Controllers and Processors under registration R002662.

 My website address is: https://michaeljosem.com

-My post address is Michael Josem, 1 Hillary Wharf, South Quay, Douglas, IM1 5BL.
+My postal address is Michael Josem, 1 Hillary Wharf, South Quay, Douglas, IM1 5BL.